 NOTE - Space Internetworking is part of IOAG Service Catalog #2 capabilities.

 For the IOAG Service Catalog #1 services performed by an ESLT (which is the current scope of SCCS SM), the composite functionality of these abstract layers conforms to the specifications provided by CCSDS Recommended Standards for space link modulation (reference [23]), synchronization and channel coding (references [5] and [6]), space data link protocols (references [19], [18], and [17]), and terrestrial cross support transfer services (references [27], [2], [3], [29], and [28]).
 Over time, these Recommended Standards will be augmented to accommodate new space communications and tracking technologies (e.g., radio frequency vs. optical technologies at the aperture and physical channel layers).
 Each space communications technology may have its own set of management parameters that must be used when that technology is employed in the configuration of an ESLT.
-In SCCS SM, these abstract communication layers are represented by FGs.
+In SCCS SM, these abstract communication layers are represented by ASCs.

-Figure 3-1 depicts the set of SCCS FGs for the ESLT, and the possible data flows through them.
-As illustrated in the figure, many combinations of FGs are possible, although most services will each use only a single flow through the FGs.
+Figure 3-1 depicts the set of SCCS ASCs for the ESLT, and the possible data flows through them.
+As illustrated in the figure, many combinations of ASCs are possible, although most services will each use only a single flow through the ASCs.